felipementel/UTFPR_SessionType_Elixir/README.md

 ## About the motivation

 This project is a part of the Master's program at UTFPR (Universidade Tecnológica Federal do Paraná) and classes at Introduction to Functional Programming (IFP) with [Adolpho Neto](https://github.com/adolfont) Teacher.
 Based on https://github.com/adolfont/caes005-introduction-to-functional-programming

+---

+> [!NOTE]
+> This project was created by Felipe Augusto and improved and revised with the help of GitHub Copilot.